 Rogier Creemers is an Assistant Professor in Modern Chinese Studies.
-With a background in Sinology and Relations, and a PhD in Law, his research focuses on Chinese domestic digital technology policy, as well as China's growing importance in global digital affairs.
+With a background in Sinology and International Relations, and a PhD in Law, his research focuses on Chinese domestic digital technology policy, as well as China's growing importance in global digital affairs.
 He is the principal investigator of the NWO Vidi Project "The Smart State: Big Data, Artificial Intelligence and the Law in China".
 For the Leiden Asia Centre, he directs a project on China and global cybersecurity, funded by the Dutch Ministry of Foreign Affairs.
 He is also a co-founder of DigiChina, a joint initiative with Stanford University and New America.

 Fields of interest

 My main fields of interest concern Chinese law, regulation and policy surrounding digital technology, at home and abroad.
 More broadly, I engage with topics including Chinese legal and political ideology, organisational structuring and participation in global affairs.

 At present, I am in charge of two major projects.
 My Vidi project, "The Smart State" explores how China is increasingly using data-enabled governance means to adapt itself to the challenges of the 21st Century and create a more effective administration.
 The LAC project on China and global cybersecurity seeks to assess the impact the country has on diplomatic and technical governance processes worldwide.

 Grants and awards

 2017 - Ministry of Foreign Affairs Project Grant